lualiliu/RG351P_input-test/README.md

 This repo is based on tonyjih's repo (https://github.com/tonyjih/RG350_input-test) and GCW Zero input tester.

-Here, thanks Tonyjih and Nebuleon Fumika
+Here, thanks Tonyjih and Nebuleon Fumika.

 The project only supports SDL2 now.